yingweiwo

 Toxicity Summary

-The antiinflammatory actions of corticosteroids are thought to involve lipocortins, phospholipase A2 inhibitory proteins which, through inhibition of arachidonic acid, control the biosynthesis of prostaglandins and leukotrienes.
-Firstly, however, these glucocorticoids bind to the glucocorticoid receptors which translocate into the nucleus and bind DNA (GRE) and change genetic expression both positively and negatively.
-The immune system is suppressed by corticosteroids due to a decrease in the function of the lymphatic system, a reduction in immunoglobulin and complement concentrations, the precipitation of lymphocytopenia, and interference with antigen-antibody binding.
+The anti-inflammatory effects of corticosteroids are thought to be related to lipocorticoids, phospholipase A2 inhibitory proteins that control the biosynthesis of prostaglandins and leukotrienes by inhibiting arachidonic acid.
+However, firstly, these glucocorticoids bind to glucocorticoid receptors, which translocate into the cell nucleus and bind to DNA (GRE), thereby positively or negatively altering gene expression.
+Corticosteroids suppress the immune system by reducing lymphatic system function, decreasing immunoglobulin and complement concentrations, inducing lymphopenia, and interfering with antigen-antibody binding.

 Toxicity Data